 Each multiple-choice problem includes five answer choices identified by the letters A, B, C, D, and E, only one of which is correct.
-Candidates must indicate responses to each question on the computer.
-Candidates will be given three and one-half hours to complete the exam.
+Answers for some questions have been rounded.

 As part of the computer-based testing process, a few pilot questions will be randomly placed in the exam (both paper and pencil and computer-based forms).
 These pilot questions are included to judge their effectiveness for future exams, but they will NOT be used in the scoring of this exam.
 All other questions will be considered in the scoring.
 All unanswered questions are scored incorrect.
 Therefore, candidates should answer every question on the exam.
 There is no set requirement for the distribution of correct answers for the multiple-choice preliminary examinations.
 It is possible that a particular answer choice could appear many times on an examination or not at all.
 Candidates are advised to answer each question to the best of their ability, independently from how they have answered other questions on the exam.